Scalable and Efficient Neural Speech Coding: A Hybrid Design: Evaluation

 \subsubsection{Overall objective comparison of all competing models}

 TABLE \ref{tab:ob_comp} reports SNR and PESQ-WB from all competing systems.
-AMR-WB in the low-range bitrate setting operates at 12.65 kbps and 23.05 kbps for the mid-range.
-It is noticeable that, among neural codecs, the simplest Model-I outperforms others in all three bitrate setups both in terms of SNR and PESQ-WB.
-Even compared with AMR-WB and Opus, Model-I is the winner except for the low bitrate case where Opus achieves the highest PESQ score.
-It is because the single autoencoder model is highly optimized for the objective loss during training, although it does not necessarily mean that the higher objective score leads to a better subjective quality as presented in Sec. \ref{sec:mos}.
-It is also observed that with CQ, Model-III gains slightly higher SNR and PESQ scores compared to Model-II, which uses the legacy LPC.
+AMR-WB in the low-range bitrate setting operates at 12.65 kbps and 23.05 kbps for the mid-range. \zhenk{Among neural speech coding systems, Model-I, as a single autoencoder model, outperforms others in all three bitrate setups in terms of SNR and PESQ-WB.
+It is also comparable to AMR-WB and Opus, except for the low bitrate case where Opus achieves the highest PESQ score.
+One explanation is that Model-I is highly optimized for the objective loss during training, although it does not necessarily mean that the higher objective score leads to a better subjective quality as presented in Sec. \ref{sec:mos}.} It is also observed that with CQ, Model-III gains slightly higher SNR and PESQ scores compared to Model-II, which uses the legacy LPC.
 Finally, the performance scales up significantly when Model-IV starts to employ two NWCs on top of LPC, which is our proposed full neural speech coding setup.
 Aside from objective measure comparison, to further evaluate the quality of proposed codec, we discuss the subjective test in the next section.